codefreezefi/codefreeze.fi/index.md

 ## Accommodation

+### How to make the reservation?

+Book your stay in Kiilopää yourself by email to [kiilopaa@suomenlatu.fi](mailto:kiilopaa@suomenlatu.fi) and mention “Codefreeze” for the discount and to get a room/cabin from the reserved slots.

 ### And what does it cost?

 The prices include *stay*, *breakfast*, *lunch*, *dinner* and (most probably) *smoke sauna* on Monday or Tuesday: